thibaut-d/starter-kit-for-react/README.md

 # starter-kit-for-react
-A starter kit for a React frontend
+A starter kit for a React frontend (WIP)